pierreaubert/spinorama/README.md

 ## Speakers manufacturers.

 - If you are a manufacturer of speakers, it would be great if you could provide spinorama datas.
-Send me an email pierre@spinorama.org.
+Send me an email pierre(at)spinorama(dot)org.
 - Manufactures with good datas usually in speaker's manual:
   - Adam Audio
   - Arendal Sound